85+ Recommended Tools & Resources For Real Estate Investors

 The Multiple Listing Service (MLS) is a database used by real estate agents to list and sell properties.
 While online website giants like Zillow get a lot of press, the MLS and agent listed properties still represent a large number of overall sales.
 So, if you want to maximize your ability to sell a property, I recommend connecting with a traditional listing agent or a flat fee listing agent in order to get on the MLS.

 Buildium is my property management software, but it also manages the credit check process.
 I receive an online application from tenant prospects.
 After initial screening, I press a button to send the prospect a credit/background check request.
 The prospect pays the application fee (which can be more than the credit check fee if you like), and I receive credit, criminal, and eviction reports in my online dashboard.
 I also save 3rd party documents, like landlord references, pay stubs, and more within Buildium’s software for easy reference.

 Cozy.co is popular and free online software that also lets you accept tenant applications and do credit/background checks.
-I have an account, but I have not used it to process applications yet.
-It comes highly recommended from other landlords I know.
-One of the features I like a lot is the ability to accept payments from tenants.
+I have an account, and I plan to use it much more in the future for the rental my wife and I own.
+It comes highly recommended from other landlords I know like Paula Pant of affordaything.com.

 SmartMove by TransUnion is a free (for landlords) tenant screening service by TransUnion, one of the major credit bureaus in the U.S. You send your tenants a link, they pay the fee, and you get to view their full credit, criminal, and background reports as part of your tenant screening process.
 If you are not using Rent Marketplace or Cozy, this could be a simple option for you.